Chapter 7: Protests, Claims, Disputes, and Appeals

-- Final decisions will be prepared in accordance with FAR 33.211.
-Final decisions must include notification to the contractor pursuant to the disputes clause in the contract.
+- Final decisions are prepared in accordance with FAR 33.211.
+They must include notification to the contractor pursuant to the disputes clause in the contract.

 - The CCO’s final decision to deny a contractor claim (either in part or in whole) can result in a dispute by the contractor under the applicable contract disputes clause.

 Procedures and requirements for asserting and resolving claims subject to the Disputes Act (FAR 33.202) are contained in 41 U.S.C.
 7101.
 The rules for handling contract disputes and appeals are the same in contingency environments as they are for routine operations at home base.
 As discussed, the CCO should work diligently to resolve disputes at the CCO level through mutual agreement of the parties.
 As with bid protests, the CCO should seek legal support, which may be provided by a reachback attorney.
 Experience shows that early involvement by legal counsel before the contracting officer’s final decision can help avoid a contractor appeal.
 If an appeal is received, legal counsel can support the CCO in assessing and orchestrating a government response to the contractor appeal.
 The underlying record of evidence related to any contract dispute is critical to crafting the government’s response.
 By applying a few simple practices, the CCO can greatly enhance the underlying contract record and the government’s position in a contract appeal.
 DoD contractors should send appeals to the following address:

 5109 Leesburg Pike

 Falls Church, VA 22041-3208